-Earning poverty wages for decades which have left them no savings to survive a crisis on.
-Garment workers and their families are now going to bed hungry with no hope for their future.
-We call upon ALL brands to take responsibility for the people that make their clothes, and ensure that garment workers are paid what they're owed.
+Earning poverty wages for decades have left garment workers no savings to fall back on.
+Workers and their families are now going to bed hungry with no hope for their future.
+We call upon ALL companies in the fashion supply chain to take responsibility for the people that make their clothes and profits.
+We want to ensure that garment workers are always paid what they're owed.

-Why do brands need to #PayYourWorkers?
+Why do brands need to #PayYourWorkers and #RespectLabourRights?